First impression matters.

 After considering the aforementioned practices, you can be sure that the new hire is likely to have the same or even increased motivation to join the company.
 By providing candidates with a positive experience throughout the hiring process, you (hopefully) convinced them that you care about the people you bring onboard; you want the best, and if they made it they have an extra reason to feel proud to join your family.

-As soon as the candidate accepts the offer, you are all ready for the next step of the onboarding process.
+As soon as the candidate accepts the offer, you are all ready for the next step of the candidate preboarding process.
+The best way is to automate the journey using candidate preboarding software.
+These software help ensure that the preboarding is without glitches and also help in ensuring that the dropoff is minimal.

-Create a “Before the First Day” list, and include on this list all the tasks that the employee onboarding team needs to complete:
+Create a “Before the First Day” list, and include on this list all the tasks that the employee preboarding team needs to complete:

 - Make sure you provide the new hire with some practical and clear information about the first day.
 Consider the question: “What should they expect on the first day of employment?”